 What is Back-to-Back Staircasing?
 A Complete Guide for Homebuyers

-This article will explain what back-to-back staircasing is, how it works and what it means for homeowners.
+This article will explain what back-to-back staircasing is, how it works and what it means for Shared Ownership homeowners looking to sell.

 Understanding Shared Ownership